eHealthAfrica/gateway-manager/README.md

 ### Confluent Cloud

- > Note: You need the following envinroment variables to be set to manipulate CCloud.
+ > Note: You need the following environment variables to be set to manipulate CCloud.
  >  - CC_API_USER : a permissioned Confluent Cloud User
  >  - CC_API_PASSWORD: that user's password
  >  - CC_ENVIRONMENT_NAME: the name of the environment you want to use (or default)